 Under bifurcating speciation, the age ranking of two randomly selected was incorrect in 6% and 8%, for intermediate and high extinction, respectively (Figure 6a).
 Under budding speciation, the error exceeded 25%, irrespectively of the extinction level (Figure 6b).

+Error on equating phylogenetic and species age given uniform incomplete sampling